On this page

 4. Heat Output

 Halogen lights generate a significant amount of heat, which can make them less comfortable to touch and may contribute to higher pool water temperatures.
-LED lights produce very little heat, making them safer and more relaxed.
+LED lights produce very little heat, making them safer and more comfortable.

 5. Cost